-The Bookmarks panel displays with a click on the second button on the top toolbar of the Control Board:
+The Bookmarks panel displays with a click on the corresponding button at the top of the Control Board

 This panel displays all the bookmarks contained by the active document sorted either by name or location:

 As you navigate through the document window with the keyboard or mouse, the bookmark that is nearest to the caret is automatically highlighted in the Bookmarks panel so that you can identify the current document position within the global bookmark structure.